mapbender/mapbender-documentation/en/functions/share/share.rst

 Persistent map view
 ===================

 This feature makes certain view parameters and certain source settings "persistent".
-That means an application can be opened up again in the same browser without loosing certain information.
+This enables an application to be closed and opened up again in the same browser without loosing certain information.

 Persisted and restored settings encompass: